 11 Apr Food Trucks Arrive at the Wine Village

-The Food Truck Plaza at the Wine Village has its first tenants.
-Swampy’s BBQ and Frost Me Sweet Mobile Desserts will be operating a variety of days and hours along the Columbia Gardens Urban Wine & Artisan Village on Columbia Drive in downtown Kennewick.
-The food truck plaza will eventually be home to up to six food vendors.
+The Food Truck Plaza at the Wine Village has its first tenant.
+Swampy’s BBQ will be operating a variety of days and hours at the Columbia Gardens Urban Wine & Artisan Village on Columbia Drive in downtown Kennewick.
+The food truck plaza will eventually be home to six food vendors.

-Please contact the food vendors directly for hours and menus
+Please contact the food trucks directly for menus and hours.

-Food truck vendors interested in operating at the Food Truck Plaza at the Village may submit applications through 2019.
-Send applications to Amber Hanchette at email@example.com.
-She can be reached at 509-586-1186 with questions.
+Food truck vendors interested in operating at the Food Truck Plaza at the Village may submit an application.
+(The application is above the photo gallery near the bottom of the Columbia Gardens Vendors page on this website.)
+Send applications to Amber Hanchette at the email address on the form.
+Contact Amber at 509-586-1186 with questions.